-Additionally, we have compared the likelihood of the best-fit parameters with the likelihood of the true parameters without profiling over the nuisance parameters.
-Doing this, we again see (not shown here) that the $-2\Delta \ln{\mathcal{L}}$ follows the expected $\chi^2$ distribution with 7 degrees of freedom and that the coverage is correct for all confidence levels.
-Hence, if we were to draw uncertainty contours in the 7-dimensional parameter space, they would be correct.
+Additionally, the likelihood values of the best-fit parameters were compared to the true parameter likelihood values, without profiling over the nuisance parameters.
+This again gives $-2\Delta \ln{\mathcal{L}}$ distributions that follow the expected $\chi^2$ distributions (not shown here) with 7 degrees of freedom, and the coverages are correct for all confidence levels.
+Hence, if uncertainty contours were drawn in the 7-dimensional parameter space, they would be correct.